semgrep/semgrep-langs/README.md

-Order of elements in `lang.json` is order they are displayed on editor.
+The elements in `lang.json` are ordered alphabetically.

 JSON schema is: